This article was first published in March 2018 and updated in January 2020.

-Yet George also has world-class surfing beaches, is surrounded by farmlands where cattle roam free and is home to internationally famous South African golfer Ernie Els’s Oubaai Golf Resort.
+Yet George also has world-class surfing beaches in South Africa, is surrounded by farmlands where cattle roam free and is home to internationally famous South African golfer Ernie Els’s Oubaai Golf Resort.
 It also plays host to the George Old Car Show held annually in February where car enthusiasts come together to celebrate their vintage motors.

 For the purpose of brevity I have included Herold’s Bay and Victoria Bay in the section about George.
 Here’s a small drone video of Victoria Bay.